UPPMAX/programming_formalisms/docs/git/branches.md

     - How to work on parallel tracks (many developers, versions)?
     - How to fix mistakes?

-!!! info "Content"

-    - First we cover a possible workflow
-        - branching
-        - diff
-        - merging
-    - Then exercise!

 ???- info "Learning objectives of 'Branches'"

-    - learners can locally
+    - learners can

         - explain and evaluate the usefulness of branches
-        - create, switch and delete a `git` branch
+        - create, switch and delete a `git` branch locally
-        - merge

 ???- note "Instructor notes"